Advancing the common good

 What is the ACOSS National Conference?

-The ACOSS National Conference is the annual meeting place for the community sector to come together to discuss the policy and practice needed to tackle poverty and inequality and build an inclusive society in Australia.
+The ACOSS National Conference is the annual meeting place for the community sector to discuss the policy and practice needed to tackle poverty and inequality, and to build an inclusive society in Australia.

-Every year since 1960 ACOSS has hosted a conference for the sector, creating a unique opportunity for key stakeholders across the social policy, service provision and welfare community to build a strong vision for the future of the community sector and social justice.
+ACOSS has hosted an annual sector conference since 1960, creating an opportunity for key stakeholders across the social policy, service provision and welfare community to build a strong vision for the community sector and for social justice.

 2014 ACOSS National Conference

 In 2014 the conference theme was Global problems, local solutions: Tackling inequality in Australia and beyond.
 With the G20 at our doorstep, the Conference program shone a light on the problem of growing inequality and solutions addressing the inequality challenge.

 Hundreds of delegates joined ACOSS in Brisbane in June for the 2014 National Conference and the opportunity to discuss potential local solutions to the global challenge of growing inequality.
 To check out the 2014 conference click here for conference speeches, presentations, television and radio broadcast, blog posts and more.